How to Craft an Elevator Pitch for Your Next Job Interview - Kyrabe Stories

 Your first sentence needs to grab their attention, not put them to sleep.
 Think of an engaging statement, a quick fun fact, or a question that relates to your skills.

-🟡 Boring: “I’ve been working in marketing for five years.”
+🟡 Okay: “I’ve been working in marketing for five years.”

 🟢 Better: “I love turning ideas into stories that people actually want to read—whether that’s through social media, blogs, or branding.”